 Finance & Shopping

-When it comes to money-related things, I have my Santander online banking app, Paypal for making payments, the built-in Wallet app that stores my debit card and occasional other cards and tickets, Amazon for shopping, the Premium Bond Prize Checker app to see if I’ve been lucky this month, the Your DPD app for tracking their couriers when a company like Amazon uses DPD for deliveries, and the Wetherspoon app for ordering food and drink in their pubs.
+When it comes to money-related things, I have an online banking app, plus Paypal for making payments, the built-in Wallet app that stores my debit card and occasional other cards and tickets, Amazon for shopping, the Premium Bond Prize Checker app to see if I’ve been lucky this month, the Your DPD app for tracking their couriers when a company like Amazon uses DPD for deliveries, and the Wetherspoon app for ordering food and drink in their pubs.
 I don’t have much to say about them to be honest, but they do all come in useful.

 I’ve got all sorts of other utilities as well, including the usual ones for organising things that come with the phone.

 But when it comes to organisation, I do like an app called IFTTT (If This Then That), because it allows you to automate common tasks.